Chrislee187/Chess/readme.md

 ### [chess.blazor](https://github.com/Chrislee187/chess.blazor)

-A client-side blazor (in preview at time of writing) SPA that displays a simple chess-board that a game can be played on.
+A client-side blazor SPA that runs the native C# chess engine in the browser using Mono and WebAssembly.

 A version of this can be found at [https://chessstaticstorage.z33.web.core.windows.net](https://chessstaticstorage.z33.web.core.windows.net/)

 ### [chess.react](https://github.com/Chrislee187/chess.reactredux)

 A simple react client (typescript) created for comparison of "SPA" approaches.
+Uses the chess engine via the WebAPI.

 ### [chess.spa.feature.tests](https://github.com/Chrislee187/chess.spa.feature.tests)

-A suite of [Specflow](https://specflow.org/)/[Selenium WebDriver](https://www.seleniumhq.org/)/[Shouldly](http://docs.shouldly-lib.net/v2.4.0/docs) BDD style tests that ensure the UX behaves as expected and then using these expected behaviors and customboard setups determines that the rules of chess are correctly implemented.
+A suite of [Specflow](https://specflow.org/)/[Selenium WebDriver](https://www.seleniumhq.org/)/[Shouldly](http://docs.shouldly-lib.net/v2.4.0/docs) BDD style tests that ensure the UX behaves as expected and then using these expected behaviors and custom board setups determines that the rules of chess are correctly implemented.

 ### [pgn-tools](https://github.com/Chrislee187/pgn-tools)